Thursday, August 14, 2025

 Tucked away in Andhra Pradesh’s Kadapa district, Gandikota is a mesmerizing blend of heritage and nature where a dramatic gorge carved by the Penna River meets centuries-old fort walls.
 Referred to as the “Grand Canyon of India”, this offbeat destination offers breathtaking sunsets, ruins steeped in history, and adventurous experiences that stay with you.

-The History and Landscape
+The History & Landscape

 • Founded in the 12th century by a subordinate of the Kalyani Chalukyas, Gandikota later flourished under the Pemmasani Nayakas and witnessed influences from the Golconda Sultanate.